Frequently Asked Questions

 • Support for using alternate operating systems including full hardware security functionality

-• Complete monthly Android Security Bulletin patches without any regular delays longer than a week
+• Complete monthly Android Security Bulletin patches without any regular delays longer than a week for device support code (firmware, drivers and HALs)

-• Linux 5.15 or Linux 6.1 Generic Kernel Image (GKI) support
+• Linux 6.1 or 6.6 Generic Kernel Image (GKI) support

 • Hardware accelerated virtualization usable by GrapheneOS (ideally pKVM to match Pixels but another usable implementation may be acceptable)